sconover/quick-ci/README.txt

   intended to be push-notification friendly: emoji represent important aspects of a build result.

-  Of note, this build has no classic "web interface" - the interface is notification systems (like slack), which naturally allow humans to track a build through its various states.
+  Of note, this build has no classic "web interface" - the user interface is notification systems (like slack), which naturally allow humans to track a build through its various states.